 - Internal injuries, organ damage, and bleeding

 Based on the Insurance Institute for Highway Safety's analysis of recent accident data, 73 percent of ATV fatalities occurred on minor, rural roads.

 Recoverable Compensation for ATV Accident Injuries

 When our Minnesota personal injury attorneys negotiate or try our clients' cases, we seek economic and non-economic damages on their behalf.
 If we take a case to trial, we sometimes ask a jury for a punitive damage award as well.

 This damage category includes all out-of-pocket costs incurred during treatment, recovery, and rehabilitation.
+ATV injuries often leave accident victims unable to work, either temporarily or long-term.
 If your disability or treatment is ongoing, we also recover the costs for future economic losses.

-- Medical bills - Hospital costs, medical costs, mobility structures and devices, medical devices, hospitalization, surgical costs, rehabilitation and psychological therapy, replacement services, and other calculable costs.
+- Medical bills – Cost of medical treatment, hospital stays, mobility structures and devices, medical devices, hospitalization, surgical costs, rehabilitation and psychological therapy, replacement services, and other calculable costs.

 - Income loss – Lost wages, business or self-employment losses, and future losses.

 For this damage category, we place a value on an injured victim's psychological, emotional, and other subjective losses.

 Damages sometimes include: